Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Skype

 Skype no longer needs to be in complete lockdown mode, because there is a web version available.
 With this feature, a few front-end applications are now available.
-I'm using the oficial version, that is simply a wrapper of the Skype WebRTC for Linux.
+I'm using the official version, that is simply a wrapper of the Skype WebRTC for Linux.

 <pre>
 pacaur -S skypeforlinux-bin